caioluis/caioluis/README.md

 ### Welcome to my GitHub Profile! 👋

-- 🔭 Working as a Software Engineering Intern @ Dashlane
+- 🔭 Working as a Junior Software Engineer @ Dashlane
 - 🌱 I’m currently learning C at 42 Lisbon.

 <div>